slurmulon/tasty-commits/README.md

 ### Conflicts

-One could argue that certain combinations inherently conflict, such as `:art:` and `:bug:`, but I believe that context is everything, and so I want to ensure that no assumptions are made about what contexts users will find themselves in.
+One could argue that certain combinations inherently conflict, such as `:art:` and `:bug:`, but I believe that context is everything and I want to ensure that no assumptions are made about what contexts users will find themselves in.

 So there are no hard and fast rules regarding how you can/should combine emojis.
-My only suggestion is to be as consistent as possible so that everybody on your engineering team can benefit and pick up the process efficiently.
+My only suggestion is to be as consistent as possible so that everybody on your engineering team can benefit and pick up the process quickly.

 ## Contributing